Fire and rescue services

 This agreement doesn't cover other countries in the EU.

-If you're staying more than 6 months, you'll pay an Immigration Health Surcharge.
+If you stay for over 6 months, you'll pay an Immigration Health Surcharge.
 This will be charged when you apply for your visa.

-When your visa is granted, your details will be shared with the NHS.
-This lets you access medical care.
-Under this scheme, you'll need to produce your biometric residence permit at the doctor's or hospital.
+Your details will be shared with the NHS when your visa is granted, allowing you access to medical care.
+Under this scheme, you must produce your biometric residence permit at the doctor's or hospital.

 The NHS won't cover the cost if you need a medical evacuation.
 Medical evacuation can be very expensive.
 Get comprehensive travel insurance before you leave Australia.